 Dormant company reporting and filing requirements

-Dormant companies are required to prepare dormant accounts and a confirmation statements for Companies House every year.
+Dormant companies are required to prepare dormant accounts and confirmation statements for Companies House every year.

 The accounts consist of a balance sheet and any relevant notes.
 You can deliver this information to Companies House by post or online using form AA02.
 The deadline for filing accounts is 9 months after the end of the financial year, which is known as the ‘accounting reference date’.

-The annual confirmation statements, which was previously known as the ‘annual return’ is a document that outlines or confirms key company details at a certain date, including:
+The annual confirmation statement is a document that confirms key company details at a certain date, including:

 Dormant companies are required to file a Company Tax Return with HMRC if they were previously trading before becoming dormant.
 Companies that are dormant from the date of incorporation do not have to file any tax returns until they become active.

-After informing your local corporation tax office that it has ceased trading, you should receive a ‘Notice to deliver a Company Tax Return’.
-This must be completed to cover the period of activity before your company became dormant and to work out the amount of corporation tax your company owes, if any.
+After informing HMRC that your business has ceased trading, you should receive a ‘Notice to deliver a Company Tax Return’.
+This must be completed to cover the period of activity before your company became dormant and to work out the amount of Corporation Tax your company owes if any.

-Other than this tax return, a dormant company should have no further obligation to contact HMRC until it begins trading or the company is dissolved.
+Other than this tax return, the company should have no further obligations for HMRC until it begins trading or the company is dissolved.

-Does a dormant company have to pay any tax?
+Does my company have to pay tax when dormant?

-No, dormant companies do not have to pay any tax until they become active.
-However, if a dormant company was previously trading, it must pay any outstanding tax liabilities to HMRC from that period of activity.
+Dormant companies do not have to pay any tax until they become active.
+However, if a company was previously trading, it must pay any outstanding tax liabilities to HMRC from that period of activity.